zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 ---
-title: Start an Audio Broadcast
+title: Start Live Interactive Audio Streaming
 description:
 platform: Web
-updatedAt: Tue Jun 23 2020 10:17:30 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 10:20:25 GMT+0800 (CST)
 ---
-# Start an Audio Broadcast
+# Start Live Interactive Audio Streaming
 <div class="alert note">Agora will soon release the Agora Web SDK NG, the next generation of the Agora Web SDK.
 The internal architecture of the Agora Web SDK NG is fully optimized, and the usability of its APIs greatly improved.
 Click <a href="https://agoraio-community.github.io/AgoraWebSDK-NG/en/">here</a> to learn more about the Agora Web SDK NG.</div>

-Use this guide to quickly set up the Agora Web SDK and enable interactive audio broadcast functions in your app.
+Use this guide to quickly set up the Agora Web SDK and enable interactive audio streaming  functions in your app.

-The difference between a broadcast and a call is that users have roles in a broadcast.
-You can set your role as either host or audience.
-The host sends and receives streams while the audience receives streams only.

 <div class="alert warning">Due to security limits on HTTP addresses except 127.0.0.1, Agora Web SDK only supports HTTPS or http://localhost (http://127.0.0.1).
 Do not deploy your project over HTTP.</div>

 ## Sample project

-We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Web) that implements the basic video broadcast on GitHub.
+We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Web) that implements the basic interactive video streaming on GitHub.

-You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/OpenLive-Web/#/) and try the broadcasts implemented by the Agora SDK.
+You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/OpenLive-Web/#/) and try the video streaming implemented by the Agora SDK.

 ## Prerequisites